 The collection of royalties is carried out by Re:sound (a music licensing company formerly the Neighbouring Rights Collective of Canada), by the Canadian Private Copying Collective or directly by ARTISTI.

-ARTISTI distributes collected royalties two times a year, and may also make additional distributions at other times if it receives large sums from abroad.
+ARTISTI distributes collected royalties four times a year, and may also make additional distributions at other times if it receives large sums from abroad.

 The Copyright Board of Canada is a federal economic regulatory body which works in the field of copyrights.
 It also holds hearings to certify tariffs or to renew expired tariffs.